helxplatform/appstore/README.md

 The appstore has a new frontend being developed inside the [helx-ui](https://github.com/helxplatform/helx-ui) that is served by Django.
-This frontend is focused on user interactions with search and apps providing a rich experience while Django remains responsible for authentication, authorization, routing and exposing data from Tycho.
+This frontend is focused on user interactions with search and apps providing a rich experience while Django remains responsible for authentication, authorization, routing and exposing data from the `helx` library.

 This means that before a user is able to access the frontend `helx-ui` project Django will provide a login page to authenticate the user, after which the